sopinet/ekino-wordpress-symfony/README.md

 # ekino-wordpress-symfony

-This is the Ekino Wordpress plugin to interact with Symfony 3.
+This is the Ekino Wordpress plugin to interact with Symfony.

 ## Installation